laydinbakar/Computer_Programming_BTU/lectures/10_lecture_10.md

 ## Gnuplot
 Gnuplot is a free and open-source commandline driven plotting utility.
 You can plot high-quality graphs using raw data files or Excel-like program outputs.

-Before starting this tutorial, make Lecture10 folder, go to that folder and download the text files from [here](https://github.com/laydinbakar/Computer_Programming_BTU/tree/main/lectures/scripts).
-Click on the text file name, click `Raw`, right click and click save as.
+Before starting this tutorial, make `Lecture10` folder, go to that folder and download the data from [here](https://raw.githubusercontent.com/laydinbakar/Computer_Programming_BTU/main/lectures/scripts/population.txt).
+Right click and click save as.
+Name it as `population.txt` in `~/Lecture10`.

 Type `gnuplot` on a terminal window to start Gnuplot.